luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Unplanned-Retrieval-from-HP-Area.md

 retrievaloperator--> |DELETE| id26-update
 :::

 After the completion button flashes, the operator removes the pallet and presses the completion button to clear the operation indication.
-At the same time, the AGC activates the signal tower for No-Read based on control information, sending ID 26 to the id26process, then delete related records from DNWORKINFO, DNPALLET, DNCARRYINFO, and DNSTOCK.
+At the same time, sending ID 26 to the id26process, then delete related records from DNPALLET, DNCARRYINFO, and DNSTOCK.